NHSRC/facilities-assessment-server/API.md

 * UUID_OF_FACILITY_ASSESSMENT should be the new uuid to be provided by the caller
 * Provide either the facility or facilityName.
 The facility name should be used only if the facility is not found in the Gunak database.
 * Assessment Type UUID can be found from the response of the API for getting the Assessment Type (descibed above).
+* Each facility goes through multiple assessments of same type.
+Hence to differentiate between them, a series name should be used.
+This has to be unique for that type of assessment.

 ### Create or Update Checkpoint Scores
 #### Format